longshotlabs/composable-forms/docs/spec/form.md

 A group of one or more fields, inputs, lists, or other forms.
 A form results in a JavaScript object.

-## Basics
+## Implementation

-- Expects one or more children
+A `Form` type component is the most complicated component to create.
+It must do the following:

-- Renders but ignores children that are not fields, inputs, lists, or forms
+- Expect one or more children and render them in order.
+Children that are part of this spec must be treated specially.
+They must be cloned with additional properties passed to them.
-- Keeps the current form object in internal component state, updating it as `onChanging` or `onChanged` props of its direct children are called.
-(Each form implementation can choose whether to use `onChanging` or `onChanged`, or can make it configurable.)
-The object keys are taken from the `name` property of each direct child that is a field, input, list, or form.
+- Track the current form object in internal component state, updating it as `onChanging` or `onChanged` props of its children are called.
+(Each form implementation can choose whether to use `onChanging` or `onChanged` to update its state, or can make it configurable.)
+The object keys are derived from the `name` property of each descendant that is a field, input, list, or form.
-- Bubbles up child function calls but also leaves in place any function provided by the user (so both would receive `onChanged` for example)
+- By listening for `onChanged` and `onChanging` and `onSubmit` calls from descendants, bubble up these calls but also leave in place any listener functions provided by the user (so both would receive `onChanged` for example).
-- Automatically passes `value` to each direct child that is a field, input, list, or form based on its own value, only if child value prop isn’t already set.
+- Automatically set the `value` property for input, list, or form descendants based on the form object value tracked in state, only if child value prop isn’t already set by the user.
-- Enforces that every direct child that is a field, input, list, or form must have a `name` property that is set to a non-empty string.
+- Enforce that every input, list, or form must have a `name` property that is set to a non-empty string.

 ## Rendering Descendants